The call is open for Expressions of Interest for 2021 and beyond.

 INVITATION TO SUBMIT AN EXPRESSION OF INTEREST FROM CONDUCTORS

-The Committee of The Grainger Wind Symphony is seeking expressions of interest for a suitably experienced and skilled conductor to conduct a full program in a concert in 2020.
+The Committee of The Grainger Wind Symphony is seeking expressions of interest for a suitably experienced and skilled conductor to conduct a full program in a concert in 2021 or after.
 This is a special opportunity for conductors to work with a top Melbourne community wind band that has presented six concerts a year since 1986.
 The preparation period would be 4, 5 or 6 consecutive Wednesday night rehearsals of 2 hours without a break in Blackburn, Melbourne.

 The guest conductor is to: